Differentiable Multi-Target Causal Bayesian Experimental Design: Differentiable Causal Bayesian Experimental Design

 \subsubsection{Constrained Multi-Target ($q=k$)}

 Finally, when considering a setting where the number of targets per intervention is exactly $k$.
 However, this is a significantly more challenging case, since the policy needs to select a subset of $k$ from $d$ nodes.
 By using a continuous relaxation of subset sampling, as introduced in ~\citet{xie2019reparameterizable}, combined with straight-through gradient estimator, we can efficiently optimize the policy to select a subset of nodes to intervene on.
+Note that with $k=1$, this would be equal to the single-target setting.